robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Modify the Security Group

-Now we’ve stopped the active session from the attacker.
-Next, we will stop the attacker, or anyone else, from coming from a different IP.
+Now that the active session from the attacker has been stopped by the update to the NACL, you need to modify the Security Group associated with the instance to prevent the attacker or anyone else from coming from a different IP.

 1. Go to the [Amazon EC2](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2) Console.